Cooking Gorgeous

 • Check the liquid and add more if needed.
 Stir the lamb every half an hour or so to make sure it doesn't stick to the bottom.
 If there is too much liquid in the pan, cook further without the lid until the sauce thickens.

-• Start preparing the smoky aubergine purée while the lamb is cooking.
+• Start preparing the smoky eggplant purée while the lamb is cooking.

-• Prick the aubergines with a toothpick a few times and place them on a gas burner or BBQ.
+• Prick the eggplants with a toothpick a few times and place them on a gas burner or BBQ.

-• Cook them until the aubergines are softened and the skin is charred turning frequently.
+• Cook them until softened, and the skin is charred, turning frequently.

-• Alternatively, bake them in a 200° C (390° F) preheated oven for about 25 minutes or until the flesh is soft, but they won't have the smokey taste we are after.
+• Alternatively, bake them in a 390° F (200° C) preheated oven for about 45 minutes or until the flesh is soft, but they won't have the smoky taste we are after.

-• Place the aubergines in a bowl and let them cool down.
+• Place the eggplants in a bowl and let them cool down.

-• Peel the aubergines and discard the seeds if there are any.
+• Peel them and discard the seeds if there are any.
 Finely chop and place in a sieve to get rid of its bitter water.
 Set aside until needed.

 • In a saucepan over medium heat, melt the butter, add the flour and cook for 2 minutes, stirring continuously.